 - Decide how much Ethereum or Cardano you want to buy.

 - Find a secure cryptocurrency exchange or brokerage.

 - Create an account, deposit money, and buy your Ethereum or Cardano.

 There’s a good discussion here of each step.

-Both of these tokens might continue to move upwards in the competitive market, and the competition between the two might also get fierce.
-Nonetheless, the success of Ethereum and the constant pressure from Cardano might be a positive sign for the overall market and the future of digital assets in the world.
+Ethereum and Cardano have solid fundamentals and support from the crypto community to back themselves.
+They are the next ones in line after Bitcoin to make a statement in the industry.
+The native tokens of both networks are expected to continue on an upward trajectory in the competitive market, and the competition between the two might also get fierce.
+Nonetheless, the success of Ethereum and the constant pressure from Cardano might be a positive sign for the overall market and the future of digital assets.

 Cardano has its strengths, so if you’re willing to invest in crypto, it could be a good bargain to hold your investments for the long term.
 Regardless, you should conduct thorough research before investing in either cryptocurrency.